May 09, 2016

 Cons: Some teen drama/angst.
 Almost-love-triangle with an additional complication.
 Pop culture references galore (some of them slightly out of the characters' reach IMO).

 WARNING!
-Gang violence and almost rape.
+Gang violence and attempted rape.
 Teen sex (nothing overly graphic, and protection is used).
 Some language.

 Will appeal to: Those who like a determined, yet complex protagonist who can sneak into their heart, coupled with a great ensemble cast.
 Those who like adrenalinic reads.
 Those who are into theater.
 Those who don't mind a small dose of romance.
 Those who don't mind a huge dose of wisecracks.